Step-henC/quizard_backend_go/README.md

     You should see the info returned.
 Then check elasticsearch for users in the browser at `localhost:9200/users/_search?pretty`

     This will get you on your way to creating quizzes!

+###### Go Installed?

+Pull down as you would any go project.
+Be sure to initiate the gqlgen graphql server with the following commands

+`go get github.com/99designs/gqlgen`
+`go run github.com/99designs/gqlgen init `
+`go run github.com/99designs/gqlgen generate`

+Continue to CRUD data as mentioned in the previous section

 ### Considerations
   - JWT Authentication: JWTs are regarded as safer as Http-only, however with the graphql server being bootstrapped from gqlgen, I used a refresh token with a token request regenerating a new token.
 Additionally, the gql server wrapped in a gin framework made context tricky for http-only jwts.